Michigan High School Powerlifting Association

 3. Athletic shoes, boots, or competitive powerlifting footwear.

 *Lifters will be allowed to wear under armour shirts, shorts, or any type of compression gear.
 Any compression gear not considered an unfair advantage to the lifter will be permitted.
+No jewelry permitted (Exception non-dangling earrings or a medical exception).

 a.
 Lifters can use a 4-inch belt only.